 Using a VPN & Secure Email For Increased Privacy Online!

 Internet conglomerate and popular email host Yahoo was hacked twice earlier this year, revealing personal, sensitive data of 1.5 billion account holders.
 Countless other wide-scale and anecdotal accounts of hacking run rampant across the Internet.
-Fortunately, we law-abiding, good-hearted Internet users can protect ourselves from hacking, surveillance, and other unwarranted activity by utilizing VPN & Secure Email accounts.
+Fortunately, we law-abiding, good-hearted Internet users can protect ourselves from hacking, surveillance, and other unwarranted activity by using VPN & Secure Email accounts.

-We live in the exponential age, where technology increases much faster than ever before as new developments come along.
+We live in an exponential age, where technology increases much faster than ever before as new developments come along.
 Likewise, cybercriminals have more potentially damaging tools to harm well-intentioned Internet users than ever before.
 The United States’ National Security Agency (NSA) and other government agencies around the world spy on innocent people daily.
 Net neutrality may soon not exist, either.
 All these factors — among others — contribute to a generally unsafe Internet browsing experience.
 That is why we need VPN & Secure Email.

 What is a VPN?